Tests

 aiken check -m "aiken/list"

-This only run tests inside of the module named aiken/list
+This only runs tests inside the module named aiken/list.

 aiken check -m "aiken/option.{flatten}"